G-Core/product-documentation/documentation/waap/waap-policies/behavioral-waf.md

 2\.
 Find the domain where you want to configure the policy and click the domain name to open it.

 3\.
-In the sidebar menu, click **WAF**.
+In the sidebar menu, click **WAAP**.

 4\.
-On the **Policies** page that opens, click **Behavioral WAF** to expand the section and adjust the policy rules.
+On the **Policies** page that opens, click **Behavioral WAAP** to expand the section and adjust the policies.

 <img src="https://assets.gcore.pro/docs/waap/waap-policies/behavioral-waf/behavioral-waf.png" alt="WAF policies page with the highlighted ehavioral WAF policy">

 <alert-element type="info" title="Info">

-All behavioral WAF rules are enabled by default.
-To disable a rule, turn on the toggle near that rule.
+All behavioral WAF policies are enabled by default.
+To disable a policy, turn on the toggle near that policy.

 </alert-element>